Philippines decries European Parliament's 'interference'

 The Philippines decried what it said was interference in its internal affairs by the European Parliament, which urged the Southeast Asian nation in a resolution to end "extrajudicial killings" and abandon plans to reintroduce death penalty.

-MANILA: The Philippines decried what it said was interference in its internal affairs by the European Parliament, which urged the Southeast Asian nation in a resolution to end "extrajudicial killings" and abandon plans to reintroduce death penalty.
+MANILA: The Philippines decried what it said was interference in its internal affairs by the European Parliament, which urged the Southeast Asian nation in a resolution to end "extrajudicial killings" and halt plans to bring back the death penalty.

-About 4,100 people have been killed by police in the Philippines since President Rodrigo Duterte took power in June 2016 in what the authorities say were shootouts during anti-narcotics operations.
+About 4,100 people have been killed by police in the Philippines since President Rodrigo Duterte took power in late June 2016 in what the authorities say were shootouts during anti-narcotics operations.
+Activists say many of those killings were executions, which police deny.

 At least 2,300 drug-related deaths have occurred separately, at the hands of what police say are unknown assassins.

-The European Parliament on Thursday adopted a resolution condemning Philippine authorities for "trying to justify these murders with falsified evidence".
+The European lawmakers on Thursday condemned Philippine authorities for "trying to justify these murders with falsified evidence", which Manila said was meddling and based on wrong information.

-"The European Parliament has crossed a red line when it called for unwarranted actions against the Philippines," Philippine Foreign Secretary Alan Peter Cayetano said in a statement issued late on Thursday.
+"The European Parliament has crossed a red line when it called for unwarranted actions against the Philippines," Foreign Secretary Alan Peter Cayetano said in a statement late on Thursday.

-The European Parliament and its members have criticised the Philippines' brutal "war on drugs" several times, infuriating Duterte, who has directed his frustration on the European Union as a bloc instead.
+The European Parliament and its members have criticised the Philippines' brutal anti-narcotics crackdown several times, infuriating Duterte, who has directed his frustration on the European Union, rather than its legislative branch.

+The EU is an important source of development aid, commerce and investment for the Philippines.

-European lawmakers also called on Manila to remove "human rights defenders" from its list of what it considers as terrorists, including Victoria Tauli-Corpuz, the United Nations special rapporteur on the rights of indigenous peoples.
+European lawmakers also called on Manila to remove what they called human rights defenders from its list of what it considers as "terrorists", including Victoria Tauli-Corpuz, the United Nations special rapporteur on the rights of indigenous peoples.

-They also condemned "the intimidation and the abuse" of human rights defenders, activists and journalists, and said reintroducing the death penalty in the Philippines was against its international obligations.
+They also condemned "the intimidation and the abuse" of human rights activists and journalists, and said Duterte's push to reintroduce the death penalty was against its international obligations.

-"In case the members of the European Parliament are not aware of it, may we remind them that their recommended actions already constitute interference in the affairs of a sovereign state," Cayetano said
+"In case the members of the European Parliament are not aware of it, may we remind them that their recommended actions already constitute interference in the affairs of a sovereign state," Cayetano added.

-He said the European Parliament's resolution was based on "biased, incomplete and even wrong information and does not reflect the true situation on the ground".
+He said the resolution was based on "biased, incomplete and even wrong information and does not reflect the true situation on the ground".

+The New York-based Human Rights Watch applauded the European Parliament for adopting the resolution and for its support for international efforts to investigate the Philippine crackdown.

+"It is a timely and forceful message from the EU parliamentarians putting President Duterte and his backers on notice - that continued grave abuses will come at a price," its researcher, Carlos Conde, said in a statement.

 (Reporting by Enrico dela Cruz; Editing by Michael Perry)